tskiranmayee/SQL/README.md

 # SQL
-## All the Solutiosn for Problems in DBMS Korth Book.
+## All the Solutions for DBMS Korth Book.